 Other useful qualities include:

-- organisational skills and the ability to work well under pressure in order to cope with a hectic workload;
+- organisational skills and the ability to work well under pressure - to cope with a hectic workload

-- numeracy skills - strong mathematical ability is essential.
+- numeracy skills - strong mathematical ability is essential, especially for retail merchandisers.
 Make sure you're competent with Microsoft Excel and quick with mental arithmetic, ratios, percentages, margin calculations and currency exchanges.

 What are my career options?

-It is possible to start at the bottom and work your way up without a degree, although progression may be slower.
-Within buying you could start as a buyer's admin assistant or trainee assistant buyer before progressing to assistant buyer and then on to buyer.
-It's a similar story for merchandisers; you could start as a merchandising admin assistant and progress to assistant merchandiser before applying for merchandiser roles.
+It's possible to start at the bottom and work your way up without a degree, although progression will be slower.
+Within buying you’ll typically start as a buyer's admin assistant or trainee assistant buyer before progressing to assistant buyer and then on to a buyer job.

 It's a similar story for merchandisers - you could start as a merchandising admin assistant and progress to assistant merchandiser before applying for merchandiser jobs.

 With significant experience it's possible to climb the ladder to become a buying controller or merchandising director.

 Graduates of the Manchester Metropolitan University course now work with companies such as Burberry, Boohoo, TJX Europe and JD Sports.
 Graduate of the PGCert at UAL have gone on to work for Gucci, ASOS, Ralph Lauren, All Saints, mytheresa.com, River Island and John Lewis.

 An increasing number of retail companies now offer apprenticeships.
 If university study isn’t for you but you’d still like a job in head office functions you should consider training via a retail apprenticeship.